 , Cathy Hill

-, and all you other writerly people who did not go to the C3 conference, we’re calling you OUT.
+, and all you other writerly people who did not go to the C3 convention, we’re calling you OUT.
 It was a blast, very informative, and we had a great time.
 You gotta go next year.
 More to come plus a few pics.

 Please check out Weldon Burge’s blog!
 What a great blog!
 Thank you so much Weldon.

-Interviews with our authors!
+Interviews with some of the authors!